 The short answer is privacy.
-Apple felt the way that these apps that were removed handled parental control features put user devices and data at risk.
+Apple felt the way that these parental control apps that were removed handled parental control features put user devices and data at risk.
 They went as far as warning developers 30 days ago that they had to change their code to stay in the store.
 Some did, others didn’t.

 The issue for Apple was how these third-party apps were treating end user devices and data.
 Many of those removed were using MDM – Mobile Device Management.
 MDM is a common thing in the enterprise.
 It allows companies to control what is installed on a mobile device, gives access to data, and limits the sites that an employee can visit while using that phone.